bbauska/JS-svg/README.md

 -   How turbulence, displacement, and lighting can be used together to simulate and generate textures

-In the next chapter, we'll wrap things up and touch on some topics that can help take your generative art to the next level.
+<p>In the next chapter, we'll wrap things up and touch on some topics that
+can help take your generative art to the next level.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h1 id="ch9">CHAPTER 9: The Generative Way</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Congratulations for having come this far!
-We've covered a lot, so it's time to take stock, stretch out those mental muscles, and make sure we don't end this book with an injury.
-We'll wind down by reviewing each chapter in little chunks, and we'll wrap up by previewing some of the paths you might pursue next in your generative journey.
+<p>Congratulations for having come this far!
+We've covered a lot, so it's
+time to take stock, stretch out those mental muscles, and make sure we don't end this book with an injury.
+We'll wind down by reviewing each chapter in little chunks, and we'll wrap up by previewing some of the paths you might pursue next in your generative journey.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch9-1">9.1 The Journey So Far</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->